mmalc/iDAAS/README.md

 # iDAAS
 The iDAAS Platform central code repository.
-It is designed to be a launch point to all the specific components and artifacts that make iDAAS an extensible platform
+It is designed to be a launch point to all the specific components and artifacts that make iDAAS an extensible platform.

 # Background
 For decades across the various markets within healthcare (clinical, financial, pharmacy and life sciences) integration has been a challenge for many differnt reasons.
 Within Red Hat there is a specific industry team dedicated to ensuring Red Hat's technologies meet the industry needs and ensuring its customers have meaningful platforms that demonstrate these capabilities.
 The Red Hat healthcare team, has had a specific interest in enabling and empowering healthcare organizations to transform their integration efforts while also introducing and infusing Red Hat's open organization, open source mindset and community based culture as well.
 As the Red Hat healthcare team started this journey they also wanted to ensure they could help showcase integration as an innovation enabler and helping simplify IT.